TheRealKaup/KTech/documentation/quickstart.md

 | Collider type 2                      | Block           | Push            | Overlap         |
 | Collider type 3                      | Overlap         | Overlap         | Overlap         |

-Meaning, type 1 is an unpushable collider, type 2 is a pushable collider, and type 3 is a collider that overlaps with everything.
+Meaning, type 1 is a collider that can't be pushed, type 2 can be pushed, and type 3 overlaps with everything.

 ### `Audio`

 Currently `Audio` has no connections to the other components of the engine, and pretty much works as a wrapper to the "PortAudio" library.

-`Audio` can load .wav files and create 1D audio sources, that can play, pause, resume and stop playing.
-It is pretty primitive.
+`Audio` can load .wav files and play, pause, resume and stop single-dimension audio sources.
+It's quite primitive at the moment.

 ### `Time`